 The self-study will comprise a broad, reflective, critical and forward-looking analysis of the program.
 It will reflect the involvement and consultation of faculty, staff and students of the program being reviewed and it will include data on university recognized indicators.
 In large part, these data will be provided by the Office of Institutional Planning and Budgeting.

 - Program regulations;

-- Consistency of the program’s learning outcomes with the University’s mission and with OCAV's degree level expectations, and how the program’s graduates achieve those outcomes;
+- Consistency of the program’s learning outcomes with the University’s mission, with the Western Degree Outcomes, and how the program’s graduates achieve those outcomes;

 - Fields of specialization;

 - Special matters and/or innovative features of the program;

 - Concerns or matters raised in the previous review of the program;

 - Program-related data and measures of performance, where applicable and available;

 - Financial support for students;

 - Areas for improvement identified through the self-study;